DaisukeDaisuke/ResourcePackTool/README.md

 Please make a backup of your resource pack before running this code, it can even destroy your original resource pack

+> The posting date of mcrputil was October 28, 2022, and I independently discovered it on November 18, 2022, at 6:00 p.m., after 82 hours of research.
+> I was unaware of the existence of mcrputil at the time I began my research.

 #### Required Environment
 - php 8.0 or php 8.1, 8.2 and php 8.3 are maybe supported
 - openssl extension